meilisearch/meilisearch-flutter/CONTRIBUTING.md

----

-COMMENT TO REMOVE

-Be aware of XXX in sentences and links: they should be replaced by the actual repository name or the appropriate information..

----
 # Contributing <!-- omit in toc -->

-First of all, thank you for contributing to MeiliSearch!
-The goal of this document is to provide everything you need to know in order to contribute to XXX.
+First of all, thank you for contributing to Meilisearch!
+The goal of this document is to provide everything you need to know in order to contribute to meilisearch-flutter.

+:warning: :warning: :warning: **This guide is still a work in progress.** :warning: :warning: :warning:

 <details open="open">
 <summary>Table of Contents</summary>